-Category 3: External students who have a sibling in the school, up to and including Year 13, who will still be attending Hilbre High School at the time of application.
+Category 3: External students' who have a sibling in the school, up to and including Year 13, who will still be attending Hilbre High School at the time of application.

-Category 4: Students whose parents/carers are currently teaching, administrative or support staff at Hilbre High School and have been employed for over 2 years.
+Category 4: Students' whose parents/carers are currently teaching, administrative or support staff at Hilbre High School and have been employed for over 2 years.

-Category 5: External students; the remaining places will be allocated on the basis of distance of permanent residence.
+Category 5: External students': the remaining places will be allocated on the basis of distance of permanent residence.
 Those living closer will be given higher priority.

-Application Procedure
+Application Procedure:

-A 6th Form Open Evening will be held during the autumn term of 2019 and all potential applicants are encouraged to attend.
-Please check the school website for further details nearer the time.
+A 6th Form Open Evening will be held during the autumn term of 2021 and all potential applicants are encouraged to attend.
+Please check the school website for further details nearer the time but note that Open Evening's may be held virtually.

-All application forms must be submitted by early December 2019.
+All application forms must be submitted by early January 2022.
 Applications received after this date will be placed on a waiting list.
 All information relating to applications is contained within the 6th Form prospectus, a copy of which can be found on the school website.

-All applicants both internal and external will be interviewed during January 2020 by a member of the 6th Form Leadership Team.
+All applicants both internal and external will be interviewed February 2022 by a member of the 6th Form Leadership Team.

-For successful applicants, students will be notified in writing by February half term 2020.
+For successful applicants, students' will be notified in writing by spring break 2022.
 All applicants who have been offered a place must attend the enrolment for courses on GCSE results day.
 Should a student fail to do so the school reserves the right to withdraw the offer of a place in the 6th Form.
-If students are unable to make this day they must make sure they make an appointment with the 6th Form Leadership Team prior to the end of the summer term 2020.
+If students are unable to make this day, they must ensure they make an appointment with the 6th Form Leadership Team prior to the end of the summer term 2022.

-Students will then start on the first day of the autumn term 2020.
+Students' will then start on the first day of the autumn term 2022.

-Admission Requirements
+Admission Requirements:

-Admission to particular courses will depend upon availability of places and a student's prior attainment in their Level 2 courses.
-Our policy is to ensure that students accepted into the 6th Form can be placed in appropriate courses where they are likely to succeed.
-For this reason the following entry criteria apply to the courses offered.
+Admission to particular courses will depend upon availability of places and a students' prior attainment in their Level 2 courses.
+Our policy is to ensure that students' accepted into the 6th Form can be placed in appropriate courses where they are likely to succeed.
+For this reason, the following entry criteria apply to the courses offered.
 If an applicant does not meet the criteria the school reserves the right to use its discretion, based on the school's knowledge of that applicant, to offer a place to that applicant.

-Level 3 Courses
+Level 3 Courses: